SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   You cannot define a failable and a non-failable initializer with the same parameter types and names.
+   You cannot define a failable and a nonfailable initializer with the same parameter types and names.

 .. assertion:: failableAndNonFailableInitializersCannotMatch